Baby Bottle Nipple Flow Rates: How to Choose the Right One

 What Materials Are Bottle Nipples Typically Made From?

 Bottle nipples are typically made from silicone or latex.
-Silicone’s durable and hypoallergenic, while latex offers a softer feel.
-You’ll want to choose the material that best suits your baby’s preferences and any allergy concerns.
+Silicone is durable and hypoallergenic, while latex offers a softer feel.
+Choose the material that best suits your baby’s comfort and any allergy considerations.

 Can Nipple Flow Rates Impact a Baby’s Digestive Health?